AdobeDocs/pass.en/help/accountiq/top-10-programmer-reports.md

 To view the list and reports for top ten MVPDs by sharing score for your channel:

-1. Use the [segment and timeframe panel](/help/accountiq/segments-timeframe.md), to define a segment following the steps in [How to define segment and select timeframe](/help/accountiq/howto-select-segment-timeframe.md) for evaluation.
+1. Use the [segment and timeinterval panel](/help/accountiq/segments-timeinterval.md), to define a segment following the steps in [How to define segment and select timeinterval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation.
 For this evaluation, select **top 10 programmers by sharing score** option from the list of MVPDs.

 1. Select a reports page from either of the [General Usage](/help/accountiq/general-usage-reports.md), [Shared Accounts](/help/accountiq/shared-acc-reports.md), [Usage Patterns](/help/accountiq/usage-patterns.md), or [Dashboard](/help/accountiq/dashboard.md) (dashboard gives a glimpse of the selected graphs from different reports pages).